Vegan Gravy | Just Like the Original

 • 0.5 bay leaf

-• 0.5 sprig thyme (or a small pinch of dried thyme)
+• 0.5 sprig thyme (or 1 small pinch dried thyme)

-• 0.5 small sprig rosemary (or a small pinch of dried rosemary)
+• 0.5 small sprig rosemary (or 1 small pinch dried rosemary)

 • 0.5 tsp starch